 Another issue with the net profit margin is that a company may intentionally keep it low in accordance with a low-pricing strategy that aims to grab market share in exchange for low profitability.
 In such cases, it may be a mistake to assume that a company is doing poorly, when in fact it may own the bulk of the market share precisely because of its low margins.
 Conversely, the reverse strategy may result in a very high net profit ratio, but at the cost of only capturing a small market niche.

-Another strategy that can artificially drive down the ratio is when a company's owners want to minimize taxes, and so accelerate the recognition of taxable income into the current reporting period.
+Another strategy that can artificially drive down the ratio is when a company's owners want to minimize income taxes, and so accelerate the recognition of taxable expenses into the current reporting period.
 This approach is most commonly found in a privately held business, where there is no need to impress outside investors with the results of operations.

 The net profit ratio is also known as the profit margin.